 Her mom then turned to therapist finders, including Zencare.co, a directory that lets you filter therapists by specialty, approach, and age group served.
 She searched for:

 Again, she found my profile, watched my short video introduction, and read about how I blend CBT techniques with performance psychology tools I’ve used with young athletes and high-achieving teens.
+She also liked that I am a psychologist and life therapist, so that she might continue beyond her college career.

 Reaching Out